Audition for a show or sign up to volunteer—there are many ways to be a part of Waterville Opera House experiences.

-Auditions will be announced on this page, in the Waterville Opera House email newsletter, and on Facebook.
+Auditions will be announced on this page, in the Waterville Opera House email newsletter, and on our social media channels.
 Character descriptions and audition materials will be available on this page.

 Candidates must complete a printed audition form and return it to the production team.
 Download the form below to complete and print ahead of time, hard copies will also be available at the audition.
 Candidates will receive an audition number and are required to have their photo taken upon arrival.
 Please have your scheduling conflicts available.
 Candidates should review the audition materials and come prepared to perform as an individual and in group work.

 Auditions will likely involve singing, book work, and dancing.
 Please wear appropriate clothing and footwear.

 Depending on the show, there may be a specific audition time for children only.
 All parents will be required to wait outside of the audition space as part of the audition is demonstrating to the production team that a child can take direction without a parent present.

 Performing in a show at the Waterville Opera House requires a serious time commitment.
 Performers should be prepared for 3-4 rehearsals per week (often 6:30pm-9pm on weekdays, and a weekend day).
 A detailed rehearsal schedule will be published once the cast has been finalized.
 Rehearsals will take place at the Opera House Dance Studio in the Hathaway Creative Center (10 Water St, Waterville).
 Due to limited rehearsal space, parents are to wait in the Hathaway lobby during rehearsals.

 Waterville Opera House performers are required to provide their own undergarments, shoes, and basic hair and makeup products.